wds4/DCoSL/README.md

 see examples

-# Overview of the dcosl (wdcosl?) implementation proposals
+# Overview of DIPs: DCoSL implementation proposals

 The only proposal that is absolutely required for DCoSL is DIP-0.
 Every proposal after that is optional.

+DIPs are categorized into blocks: fundamentals, the concept graph, and the grapevine.

-For many proposals, specific details of implementation will be provided.
-DCoSL is designed to be tolerant of alternative implementations.
-Any implementation of a DIP that achieves the same purpose but differs only in details will be referred to as a `DIP-xx-substitute` or a `DIP-xx-equivalent`.
+For many DIPs, specific details of implementation will be provided.
+However, DCoSL is designed to be tolerant of alternative implementations.
+Any implementation of a DIP that achieves the same purpose but differs only in details will be referred to as a `DIP-xx-substitute`, a `DIP-xx-alternative` or a `DIP-xx-equivalent`.
 (Provide example of this.)
-The final DIP, DIP-infinity, indicates that the implementation details of all previous DIPs are themselves curated using the DCoSL method.
+The final DIP, DIP-infinity a.k.a. circular DCoSL, indicates that all implementation details of the DCoSL protocol are themselves curated using the DCoSL protocol.

-## DIPs 00 - 99: Fundamentals
+## DIPs 00 - 99: Fundamentals of DCoSL

 The only required DIP is DIP-00.